Intellectual Property · Cross-Border Desk

 Representation of creators, publishers and tech companies enforcing their IP portfolio.

-Receiving a cease-and-desist or an infringement demand triggers two instincts: pay whatever is asked to make it go away, or ignore it.
+Receiving a cease-and-desist triggers two instincts: pay whatever is asked, or ignore it.
 Both are wrong.
-The third path — a calibrated response that concedes nothing, preserves defenses and opens a settlement window — closes the large majority of IP disputes at a fraction of the opening demand, without court and without admission of liability.
+The calibrated third path closes the large majority of IP disputes at a fraction of the opening demand, without court and without admission of liability.

 Creators & authors